Tunner-Team/Tunner-Celebration-2025/README.md

 ### Dynamic Sound Transformations

-A standout feature of **Incredibox Sprunkly** is the ability to trigger special sound transformations.
+A standout feature of **Tunner Celebration** is the ability to trigger special sound transformations.
 Discover unique combinations to unlock enhanced sound effects that elevate your tracks.
 These dynamic transformations enrich the listening experience and encourage players to experiment and push their creative boundaries.

 ### Community Engagement

-**Incredibox Sprunkly** thrives on community interaction.
+**Tunner Celebration** thrives on community interaction.
 Once you create a track you love, you can save and share it with fellow players.
 The vibrant Sprunkly community serves as a source of inspiration, feedback, and collaboration, allowing you to connect with other music enthusiasts and enhance your creative journey.

-## Getting Started with Incredibox Sprunkly
+## Getting Started with Tunner Celebration!

-1. **Choose Your Character**: Select from the lineup of unique Sprunkly characters, each offering distinct abilities to enhance your musical style.
+1. **Wear a hat!**: Wear a hat for fun and dance!.
-2. **Compose Your Track**: Use the drag-and-drop functionality to arrange sounds and create dynamic melodies.
-Experiment with different combinations to discover your signature sound.
+2. **Enjoy!**: Please enjoy!
 3. **Unlock Transformations**: Watch for visual cues indicating when a character is about to transform.
 Mastering these transformations will add depth to your music and engage your audience.
-4. **Share and Collaborate**: Save your favorite compositions and share them with the Sprunkly community.
+4. **Share and Collaborate**: Save your favorite compositions and share them with the Instagram, YouTube, Twitter, Facebook and more!
 Connect with other players to exchange ideas and inspire each other.

 ## Tips for an Enhanced Experience